Giom-V/Jira-Github-integration/README.md

-# Jira-tests
+# Jira-GitHub integration

-This repository is used to test Github integration and interraction with Jira Cloud, and later on with Jenkins
+This repository is used to test and document the cababilities of the [official integration](https://github.com/integrations/jira) between Github integration and Jira Cloud, and later on with Jenkins

 ## What works (or not)